I'm Here For You (Book Two of the Scattered Hearts Series- Cameron's Story)

 “Stop!”
 I yell.

-The man doesn’t seem to notice or care that it is no longer dark or my shout and forces his hand over mom’s mouth.
+The man doesn’t seem to notice or care that it is no longer dark or my presence and forces his hand over mom’s mouth.
 Rage fills my soul as it hits me that this man killed my father and is attacking my mother.

 “Get the fuck off her,” I scream.